Rei-SwitchBot/faq/en-us/Hub Series.md

 5. After calibration, wait a while before checking the temperature and humidity.

-6. If the above does not resolve the issue, please sign in to the SwitchBot application and click on the Profile > Feedback button.

 ---
 ### What should I do if I am unable to copy the infrared remote control to hub 2?